Organization

 Providers & Adult Learners – Initial interviews and observations provided insight into instructional needs and real-world use of the publications.

-Teens & Parents – Additional interviews captured firsthand experiences of those navigating the licensing journey.
+Teens & Parents – Additional interviews captured the experiences of those navigating the licensing journey firsthand.

 Synthesis & Midpoint Review – Findings were synthesized into key insights and design directives, which were shared with MDOS stakeholders during a midpoint review to align on the path forward.